Ali90922/Drifika/Turin/README.md

 Duplicates shell output to log.txt when run with the -o option. <br>
 Intercepts and logs the final process output in a pipeline.

+### Bonus <br>
+ Readline support added to my shell.
+Shell supports pressing the up arrow to see previous commands <br>